 Refining Through Relationships

-Arguably one of the biggest challenges of living life as a single person is learning how to navigate legitimate emotional and relational needs.
+Arguably one of the biggest challenges of living life as a single person is learning how to navigate emotional and relational needs.
 While the intensity of the need varies from person to person, God has instilled a desire for connection within each one of us.
-In Genesis 2:18, God said, “It is not good that the man should be alone,” and in response, He made Adam a helper.
+In Genesis 2:18, God said, “It is not good that the man should be alone,” and in response, he made Adam a helper.
 Likewise, God has placed different individuals within each of our lives to be our “helpers.”

 Asking for Help

 Gal.
 6:2, “Bear ye one another’s burdens, and so fulfil the law of Christ.”